-The ‘contingency testing’ certificate has also been updated, and should be downloadable from the MOT testing service.
+The ‘contingency testing’ certificated has also been updated, and should be downloadable from the MOT testing service.
 This is because it is automatically filled in with your MOT centre details, minimising admin.

 Similarly, the service where you can check the MOT history of a vehicle online will reflect the new defect categories, mirroring the certificates.